Quality inspections at Technomix.

 • In safe-launch phases

-• Before further processing or coating
+• Prior to further processing or coating

 • As part of complaint handling

-Industries and application areas for surface inspection
+Industries and application areas of surface inspection

-Surface inspection is relevant across industries, including:
+Surface inspection is relevant across various industries, including:

-• Automotive and supply industry
+• Automotive and supplier industry

 • Aerospace

-• Mechanical and plant engineering
+• Machinery and plant engineering

 • Medical technology